ShonKhundiashvili/Cost-Management-Backend/README.md

-# Cost Management Application RESTful API
+# Cost Manager REStful Web Services
-This is a RESTful API for a cost management application, built using JavaScript.
-The API provides functionality for daily financial tracking and analysis, enabling the creation of a user-friendly client interface.
+This is a REStful Web Services for a cost management application, built using JavaScript.
+The web services provide functionality for daily financial tracking and analysis, enabling the creation of a user-friendly client interface.

 # Features